-Himiko enjoyed great popularity among her subjects, largely because of her mastery of kidō (鬼道, "the way of subjugating demons"), probably a form of shamanism.
+Himiko enjoyed enormous popularity among her subjects, primarily because of her mastery of kidō (鬼道, "the way of subjugating demons"), probably a form of shamanism.
 Undoubtedly, her rule was mainly spiritual.
 Once she had become queen, very few subjects were allowed to see her.
-She is said to have had some 1,000 female slaves in her service; only one male was allowed to enter her living quarters in order to deliver food, drink, and messages.
+She is said to have had some 1,000 female slaves in her service; only one male was allowed to enter her living quarters to deliver food, drink, and messages.
 Her private quarters and their outer enclosure reinforced with palisades were strictly guarded at all times.

 At the time of Himiko's reign, the northern half of the Korean peninsula was under the strong influence of the Chinese Gongsun (Kung-sun) family, vassals of the state of Cao Wei.
 In the southern part of the peninsula ethnic groups known in Korean history by the names Han and Wae (Kan, Wai in Japanese) were attempting to gain more independence and, like the Wa people in Japan, were engaging in warfare among themselves.
 In the year 237, the Chinese Wei government intervened, trying to destroy the Gongsun.
 Gongsun Yuan, who had become chief of the Gongsun in 223, was defeated and killed the following year.
 In the summer of 239, ten months after the fall of the Gongsun, the first record of envoys being sent by Himiko to Wei China emerged.

 The Wei emperor Ming granted Himiko the title Quin Wei Wowang ("Wa ruler friendly to Wei"), as well as a gold seal with a purple cord.
 He also made a gift of exquisite textiles, a large number of bronze mirrors, and other items.
 A Chinese mission accompanied the returning Wa envoys, and later a second mission was sent to Wa.